google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 possible issues such as network connectivity and the vagaries of firewalls.

-The append-only property of each log is achieved using Merkle Trees, which can be used to show that any particular instance of the log is a superset of any particular previous instance.
-Likewise, Merkle Trees avoid the need to blindly trust logs: if a log attempts to show different things to different people, this can be efficiently detected by comparing tree roots and consistency proofs.
+The append-only property of each log is achieved using Merkle Trees, which can be used to efficiently prove that any particular instance of the log is a superset of any particular previous instance and to efficiently detect various misbehaviors of the log (e.g., issuing a signed timestamp for a certificate that is not subsequently logged).

-Similarly, other misbehaviors of any log (e.g., issuing signed timestamps for certificates they then don't log) can be efficiently detected and proved to the world at large.
+It is necessary to treat each log as a trusted third party, because the log auditing mechanisms described in this document can be circumvented by a misbehaving log that shows different, inconsistent views of itself to different clients.
+Whilst it is anticipated that additional mechanisms will be developed to address these shortcomings and thereby avoid the need to blindly trust logs, such mechanisms are outside the scope of this document.

 ## Requirements Language